solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

     ![Results from the query are displayed.](media/02_02_json_06.png)

-2. You can also convert regular types into JSON using the `JSON_OBJECT` function.
+2. It is also possible to convert regular types into JSON using the `JSON_OBJECT` function.
 The following will take several data types and create a JSON object from them:

     ```sql
     SELECT json_object(ARRAY[1, 'a', true, row(2, 'b', false)]::TEXT[]);